Thermal dilepton polarization and dynamics of the QCD plasma in relativistic heavy-ion collisions

 We note that Eq.~\eqref{eq:lambda_theta} is closely connected with $\rho_{_\Delta}$~\cite{Seck:2023oyt}.
 Indeed, for a plasma at rest $u^\mu=(1,\vec 0)$~(i.e. $\chi = 1$), evaluating Eqs.~\eqref{eq:lambda_theta} and \eqref{eq:ustar} and assuming $m_\ell \approx 0$ yields

 which is displayed in Fig.~\ref{fig:lambda_k2av}.

 Before embedding the fully differential rates on a hydrodynamical background, it is instructive to analyze Eq.~\eqref{eq:lambda_approx} for small and large invariant masses, omitting flow conditions.
 Because the spectral functions are controlled by $M/T$, the large $M$ limit can be viewed as $T\to 0$ for a fixed $M$.
 The thermal medium becomes irrelevant from the perspective of a highly virtual photon.
 In this case, $\gamma^*$ behaves as it was a massive vector field randomly produced in vacuum, having no preference in its orientation.
-Hence $\lambda_\theta \to 0$ for both LO and NLO in the large $M$ limit, as we shall see below.
-This asymptotic behaviour is indeed confirmed more quantitatively by the operator product expansion~\cite{Caron-Huot:2009ypo,Laine:2010tc}, where it was found that $\rho_{_{\Delta}}\sim k^2 (T/M)^4$ while $\rho_{_{\rm T,L}}\sim M^2$ for $M\gg T,k$.
+Hence, $\lambda_\theta \to 0$ for both LO and NLO in the large $M$ limit, as we shall see below.
+This asymptotic behavior is indeed confirmed more quantitatively by the operator product expansion~\cite{Caron-Huot:2009ypo,Laine:2010tc}, where it was found that $\rho_{_{\Delta}}\sim k^2 (T/M)^4$ while $\rho_{_{\rm T,L}}\sim M^2$ for $M\gg T,k$.
 For the opposite limit $M/T\to 0$, the virtual photon is more akin to a real photon, lacking the longitudinal polarization, so that $\lambda_\theta \simeq (\rho_{_{\rm T}}-\rho_{_{\rm L}})/(\rho_{_{\rm T}} + \rho_{_{\rm L}}) \to 1$.
 This is indeed observed at NLO, as revealed by Fig.~\ref{fig:lambda_k2av} where, for illustration, we evaluate the spectral functions at $k = k_{\rm av}(M)$ and $\omega = \sqrt{M^2 + k^2}$, with

 $K_n$ being the modified Bessel function of the second kind.
 From Fig.~\ref{fig:lambda_k2av}, we note that the limit for $M \ll T$ is robust even when varying $\alpha_s\,$.
-This physics is absent from LO calculations as the process $q\bar q\to \gamma$ is kinematically forbidden, making the LO incapable of converging to the real-photon limit.
-Therefore the NLO correction is essential for studying polarization, especially in LMR, but also in the IMR.
-The rest of our study will use $\alpha_s = 0.3$, a value which is consistent with the bulk of phenomenological studies performed for collisions performed at the LHC~\cite{Arslandok:2023utm}.
+This physics is absent from LO calculations as the process $q\bar q\to \gamma$ is kinematically forbidden, making the LO incapable of converging to the real-photon limit, owing to the lack of channels containing gluons and created at NLO.
+Therefore the NLO correction is essential for studying polarization, especially in LMR, but also in the IMR {{\footnote{Note that calculations to NNLO and beyond need to respect the fact that $\rho_{\rm L}$ = 0 for $M \to 0$, and $\rho_{\rm T} = \rho_{\rm L}$ for $M \to \infty$.}}}The rest of our study will use $\alpha_s = 0.3$, a value which is consistent with the bulk of phenomenological studies performed for collisions performed at the LHC~\cite{Arslandok:2023utm}.

 {\it \textbf{Thermal Dilepton Phenomenology.}---} The relativistic event-by-event heavy-ion collisions of Pb+Pb at $\sqrts = 5.02$ TeV are simulated using the iEBE-MUSIC framework~\cite{Schenke:2010nt,Schenke:2010rr,Paquet:2015lta}, adopting the same model setup as in Ref.~\cite{Wu:2024pba}.
 The production of lepton pairs is calculated as it was in Ref. \cite{Wu:2024pba}.
 The local temperature $T(X)$, and local flow velocity $u^\mu(X)$ for each fluid cell at space-time point $X=(t,\vec{x})$ are obtained to yield the polarization observables (at LHC energies, the baryon chemical potential $\mu_B$ can be neglected).
 For a given lab-frame virtual photon four-momentum $P$, the final $\lambda_\theta$ is a weighted average over all fluid cells, namely